Blog – Posted on Wednesday, Apr 03

 Let’s wrap up with a few final tips for writing a compelling review.

 - Remember, this isn’t a book report.
-If someone wants the summary of a book, they can read the synopsis.
-People turn to book reviews for a fellow reader’s take on the book.
+If someone wants the summary of a novel, they can read the synopsis.
+People want book reviews for a fellow reader’s take on the book.
 And for that reason...

 - Have an opinion.
 Even if your opinion is totally middle-of-the-line — you didn’t hate the book but you didn’t love it either — state that clearly, and explain why.

 - Provide the details.
-Don’t forget to weave the book’s information into the review: is this a debut author?
-Is this one installment of a series?
-What types of books has the author written before?
+Don’t forget to weave the book’s information into the review: is this a debut writer Is this one installment of a series?
+What types of works has the author written before?
 What is their background?
 How many pages does the book have?
 Who published the book?
 What is the book’s price?

 - Follow guidelines.
-Is the review you’re writing for Goodreads?
+Are you planning to write a book review for Goodreads?
 For The New York Times?
-Your content, tone, and book review format of your review will vary a good deal from publication to publication.
+Your content, tone, and book review format of your review will vary a good deal based on the publication and its audience.

 - Learn from others.
 One of the best ways to learn how to write a great review is to read other reviews!
 To help you out with that, we’ve published a post all about book review examples.

 Writing book reviews can be a rewarding experience!
 As a book-lover yourself, it’s a great opportunity to help guide readers to their next favorite title.
-If you’re just getting started as a book reviewer and could use a couple of nudges in the right direction, check out our comprehensive blog post on how to become a book reviewer.
+If you’re just getting started as a reviewer and could use a couple more tips and nudges in the right direction, check out our comprehensive blog post on how to become a book reviewer.

-Finally, if you feel ready to put your reviewing chops into action, we recommend you check out Reedsy Discovery, where you can review books for free and are guaranteed people will read them.
+Finally, if you feel you've nailed the basics of how to write a book review, we recommend you check out Reedsy Discovery, where you can review books for free and are guaranteed people will read them.
 To register as a book reviewer, simply go here!